diko316/use-case/README.md

 ```

-#### 2. Next, Use-cases and its equivalent Activities will be further detailed.
+#### 2. Further detail the Use-cases and Activities.
-Use-cases can be defined further into `subjects` namespace and `use-case`.
+Use-cases can be defined further into `subjects` namespace and specific `use-case`.
 When usecases and it's relationships are all defined, their equivalent activities should also be defined to complete the whole Use-case definitions.

 ```javascript
 var myApp = USECASE.system("My auth website");